How to Reduce Shipping Costs

 Fixed price means entering set rates for delivering an order to that country, with these rates being what will be paid by the customer regardless of the order’s contents.
 It is useful for a small business that ships internationally and can save money in the long term as more orders will likely incur a lower cost of shipping than the set rates.

 Outsourced fulfillment requires hiring a third party to manage some or all of the order fulfillment process.
 This can include holding the stock for orders at the fulfillment center as well as packaging and shipping orders.
-Outsourced fulfillment services saves warehouse space in your own fulfillment centers, and can help a start-up get up and running or a small business expand without moving premises.
+Outsourced fulfillment services save warehouse space in your own fulfillment centers and can help a start-up get up and running or a small business expand without moving premises.

-The USPS has the cheapest shipping rates for most deliveries containing orders up to a medium to large size, using either their First Class Mail or Priority Mail services.
-For very large packages, you will be better off with UPS or FedEx.
+The USPS offers the lowest shipping rates for most deliveries of medium to large orders when using either their First Class Mail or Priority Mail services.
+However, for very large packages, it is more cost-effective to choose UPS or FedEx.

 What is the best way to reduce shipping costs for small businesses?